Getting in touch

 To book an appointment please call 01865 249811, and select option 3 for Housing and then option 4 for Homelessness.

 Seeking alternative accommodation

-Prior to seeing a Duty Housing Advice Officer you should try to obtain alternative accommodation yourself, noting that if you are to rely on housing benefit or the housing costs element of Universal Credit to pay some or all of your rent, this is unlikely to cover the rental amount of properties within Oxford City and you may need to look further away, at least to Oxfordshire, to find an affordable property.
+Before seeing us you should try to obtain alternative accommodation yourself.
+If you are relying on housing benefit or the housing costs element of Universal Credit to pay some or all of your rent, this is unlikely to cover the cost of renting privately in Oxford - you may need to look further away from the city to find an affordable property.

 Current local housing allowance rates can be found for each area at Directgov - Local Housing Allowance Rates.

 The Homelessness Reduction Act 2017 means that we have duties to prevent and relieve homelessness.